-The tool or tools you’re using.
-Inflating tires requires an inflator.
+- Tool or tools you need to power: Inflating tires requires an inflator.
 Nailing floorboards requires a nail gun, and working on cars requires a variety of different impact tools.

-The CFM and PSI of the tool.
-Air compressors have two ratings, other than the tank size — the CFM or cubic feet per minute, and the PSI or pounds per square inch.
+- The tool’s CFM and PSI: Air compressors have two ratings, other than the tank size — the CFM or cubic feet per minute, and the PSI or pounds per square inch.
 The CFM determines how fast the air is delivered to your tools — some tools require a higher CFM than others.
 The PSI determines how hard your tool drives — how much power is behind that impact wrench or air hammer.

 How to Use the Portable Air Compressor

 For inflating tires, all you need is a three-gallon tank, unless you’re running a bicycle repair station and are inflating tires all day long.
 In terms of CFM and PSI, you don’t need a ton of either.
 Most inflators only require about 0.5 CFM.
 A 90 PSI tank is more than sufficient for these needs.

 For nailing, the tool you’ll need will depend on the job.
 Flooring nailers are very lightweight pieces of equipment, requiring only 0.2 CFM.
 Framing nailers, on the other hand, require a little more power — around 3CFM.
 For running nail guns, you probably shouldn’t need more than a four-gallon tank.

 Auto work requires quite a bit of power to run the equipment.
 An air ratchet, for example, requires an average of 6CFM.
 The same is required for an impact wrench.
 Air hammers only require slightly less, coming in at 4CFM.